Alabama

 Population: ~100,000Home to the University of Alabama, this thriving college town is a center for education, culture, and high-energy college athletics.

-- Alabama is the only state to have a designated "State Nut" which is the pecan, widely celebrated in Southern cooking.
+- Alabama is the only state to have a designated "State Nut" — the pecan, widely celebrated in Southern cooking.

 - The state is widely credited with hosting the first Mardi Gras celebration in America, starting in Mobile in 1703.

-- The Little River Canyon is one of the deepest canyon systems east of the Mississippi River and is located entirely on top of Lookout Mountain.
+- The Little River Canyon is one of the deepest canyon systems east of the Mississippi River, located entirely on top of Lookout Mountain.